Bill Engvall: Game show host

 On June 6, 2011, Engvall took over as host of Lingo on Game Show Network.
-According to an interview in American Profile magazine, Engvall said that he jumped at the chance to host the show, citing the fun that his friend Foxworthy had hosting Are You Smarter Than a 5th Grader?
+According to an interview in American Profile magazine, he said that he jumped at the chance to host the show, citing the fun that his friend Foxworthy had hosting Are You Smarter Than a 5th Grader?
 Engvall had been a fan of Lingo when it aired a few years previously before ending in 2007, admitting that his wife always beat him to the answers.
 When asked if there were any plans to have buddies Foxworthy or Larry the Cable Guy appear on Lingo, he replied, "You never know!
 I would love to have them on the show because it would be a blast.
 I would really dig that."

 Dancing with the Stars

 In 2013, Engvall was announced as a contestant on the 17th season of Dancing with the Stars paired with professional dancer Emma Slater.
-In the first week, he danced the Foxtrot and received a score of 18.
-The second week was Latin week and he saw some higher scores from the judges receiving a 21 for his Jive.
-And the third week of competition, Bill saw his highest score of 24 with a Paso Doble to the Lone Ranger theme song.
+In the first week, he danced a foxtrot and received a score of 18.
+The second week was Latin week and he received some higher scores from the judges receiving a 21 for his jive.
+In the third week of competition, he received his highest score of 24 with a Paso Doble to the Lone Ranger theme song.
 Throughout the rest of the show, the judges usually placed Engvall and Slater at the bottom of the leaderboard, but an enormous fan base kept them in the competition, resulting in higher-scoring contestants, e.g. Christina Milian, Snooki, Brant Daugherty, Elizabeth Berkley, and Leah Remini being voted out instead.

-On November 18, Engvall and Slater made it to the finals, along with Amber Riley, Jack Osbourne and Corbin Bleu.
+On November 18, Engvall and Slater made it to the finals, along with Amber Riley, Jack Osbourne, and Corbin Bleu.
 The two finished in fourth place.

 Comedic style

 Engvall's most well-known routine is "here's your sign".
 In this routine, he offers "signs" to people whom he considers lacking in intellect.
-These jokes typically take the form of another person asking Engvall a "stupid question", to which Engvall typically responds with a sarcastic response before telling the person "here's your sign".
-Other jokes in Engvall's routine include anecdotes about his life as a father and husband, typically in the form of self-deprecation.
+These jokes typically take the form of another person asking him a "stupid question", to which Engvall typically responds with a sarcastic response before telling the person "here's your sign".
+Other jokes in his routine include anecdotes about his life as a father and husband, typically in the form of self-deprecation.

 Personal life

-Bill and Gail Engvall (born August 5, 1960) have been married since December 18, 1982.
-They have a daughter named Emily (born June 9, 1986), a 2008 graduate from the University of Puget Sound who is married to Will Holden, as well as a son, Travis (born June 25, 1991), a 2015 graduate from Northern Arizona University; both of whom are often mentioned during his routines.
-Engvall resides in Utah when not on tour and maintains a blog for the Los Angeles Angels on the website of Fox Sports West.
-Engvall is an ordained minister.
-He graduated with a degree in Christian Studies from Grand Canyon University in 2021.
+Bill and Gail Engvall (born August 5, 1960) married on December 18, 1982.
+They have a daughter named Emily (born June 9, 1986), a 2008 graduate from the University of Puget Sound in Tacoma, Washington, who is married to Will Holden, as well as a son, Travis (born June 25, 1991), a 2015 graduate from Northern Arizona University in Flagstaff, both of whom are often mentioned during his routines.
+Bill and Gail Engvall live in Utah and he maintains a blog for the Los Angeles Angels on the website of Fox Sports West He is an ordained minister and graduated with a degree in Christian Studies from Grand Canyon University in Phoenix in 2021.